GDP growth: still strong, but normalising

 We expect real GDP growth to average at 7.5% y/y over the next 2-y, despite political concerns over the 2020 presidential elections and military agitation.
 Net exports have shown positive movements: cocoa prices have risen, which will incentivise agricultural activity.
 The agro-processing sector continues to develop, with many investments announcement made in recent months.

-Balance of payments: supported by investment
+Balance of payments: stable C/A deficit

-FX outlook: managing EUR/USD
+FX outlook: still managing EUR/USD